 As with the Balls, the Weatherby’s and the Sassi’s ownership, generational changes occurred with guides.
 Many of the old timers passed on and new classes of Grand Lake Stream guides emerged.
 At its peak Ken Sassi reports that Weatherbys, secured 25 guides and many worked for the business exclusively.
 Ken expressed loyalty for the many that depended on the Weatherby sportsman for their livelihood as he felt it important to seek their employment first when guides were needed.

-And now Jeff McEvoy and Beth Rankin are writing the next chapter in the history of Weatherbys.
-Jeff, a guide of 22 years, apprenticed with Woodie Wheaton during the ’80′s while guiding on East Grand Lake in the upper St. Croix watershed, learning the guiding profession in the Grand Lake tradition and so loved the area, he and Beth decided to carry this grand sporting camp tradition in Grand Lake Stream.
+And now Jeff McEvoy is writing the next chapter in the history of Weatherbys.
+Jeff, a guide of 22 years, apprenticed with Woodie Wheaton during the ’80’s while guiding on East Grand Lake in the upper St. Croix watershed, learning the guiding profession in the Grand Lake tradition and so loved the area, he and Beth decided to carry this grand sporting camp tradition in Grand Lake Stream.

-As Jeff and Beth make their way to invest, repair, upgrade, and advertise, to encourage revenues “from away”, our world continues to change, with increased pressure on the resources, careful attention is required for the land, the fishery, and the community.
+As Jeff makes his way to invest, repair, upgrade, and advertise, to encourage revenues “from away”, our world continues to change, with increased pressure on the resources, careful attention is required for the land, the fishery, and the community.
 The future is likely to require greater collective attention of guides, town folk and sporting camp owners to find solutions for environmental, economic, resource management, services and a host of other challenging issues.

 At the very root of the future of this area will be the importance of return visitors with positive experiences to fuel the many needs of the community.
 Sportsmen “coming back” as well as new ones exposed to this rich experience are the common denominator that will provide a strong future for all who derive a livelihood from this recreational pursuit.